AutoReferer: boolean

 SslCertType: CurlCertType

+The format of your certificate.
 Supported values are CURL_CERT_PEM and CURL_CERT_DER.

 SslKeyType: CurlKeyType